 genes that slow down cell division or cause cells to die at the right time.
 Changes or mutations in these genes can lead to too much cell growth and development of cancer.
 Compare to oncogenes.
 See also gene, mutation.

 see transurethral resection of the prostate.

-a method in which the procedure to diagnose the presence of breast cancer (biopsy) and breast surgery for cancer treatment (such as lumpectomy or mastectomy) are done as 2 separate procedures, days or even weeks apart.
+in breast cancer, a method in which the procedure to diagnose the presence of breast cancer (biopsy) and breast surgery for cancer treatment (such as lumpectomy or mastectomy) are done as 2 separate procedures, days or even weeks apart.
 This method is often preferred by women and their health care teams because it gives them time to consider all options.
 Compare to one-step procedure.
 See also biopsy, lumpectomy, mastectomy.